ndx-technologies/prometheus-aggregation-gateway/README.md

 ## ADR

+- `2025-04-04` URL Query consumes only single metric for simple API (histograms break down into multiple metric names, hence not accepted in URL Query)
 - `2024-12-16` not providing `max`, `min` aggregations, instead encouraging using histograms
 - `2024-12-03` not provide `avg` based on total `sum(x)` / `count(x)`, to reduce complexity in configuration, keep code flexible and small, and this can be done downstream anyways
 - `2024-12-03` using `_count` in label naming to match open telemetry histograms